 Catch a movie: If you love documentaries, maybe seeing something different, a sci-fi action movie perhaps, could shake you up and break you from your rut!

 Reconnect with an old friend: Call a friend that you haven’t seen in a while and ask her out for a spontaneous drink.

 Change your entertainment: Find yourself always going to a play on the weekend?
-Perhaps catching a comedy show at an open mic is just the thing you need.
+Perhaps catching a Singapore Comedy Show at an open mic is just the thing you need.
 Who knows, you might even catch the comedy bug yourself!

 Mix up your music: If you’re usually an AC/DC kind of a person, maybe getting into improvisational jazz or listening to 90s ska will get you thinking out of the box.

 Take on a new hobby: If you’ve wanted to learn how to play the guitar, or paint portraits, or a million other things, now might just be the time to try!
 This can be really refreshing.
 A friend of mine recently was stuck in a bit of a rut by her own admission, and her husband recommended she took up a new hobby.
 As a child she had always loved ten-pin bowling, so she headed to the bowling alley in town.
 6 weeks later shes playing a couple of times a week and has even purchased her own ball (if you’re a bowling fan then go here for bowling balls, my friend says they are the best)!
 She says it gave her a chance to change her routine, enjoy something new and meet some new friends.
 So give it a try!

 What are some ways that you bounce back from a rut?